• Instagram

 Next, freeze the chocolate chips for 15 minutes.

-Piping green chocolate chips with a squeeze bottle.
+A hand piping green chocolate chips with a squeeze bottle on a baking mat.

 For the chocolate chunks, use a large knife to chop the solid chocolate bar up into chunks whatever size you'd like for your recipe.